No one likes to sit down and go over their expenses from the past year. But did you know you could actually get some money back from your taxes?

 You can claim things you’ve bought

-You can also deduct sales taxes or state income off your federal taxes.
+You can also deduct sales or state taxes income off your federal taxes.
 Check your state laws on income tax.
 This could mean a huge refund for those in states without income tax.
 If you made large purchases like a car in the last year, you can also itemize your purchases off your state taxes.

 Call a Tax Lawyer